Magellan Midstream Partners, L.P.: Energy “Toll Road” Yields 7%

 This has allowed management to return more money to investors.
 Since going public, Magellan has boosted its distribution to unitholders on 68 occasions.
 Even through the financial crisis, the steady, recurring revenues from the partnership’s pipeline operations allowed it to continue making payment increases.

 The most recent increase came last month.
 In late April, executives boosted the first-quarter distribution seven percent to almost $0.94 per unit.
 That raises the forward yield on shares to seven percent.
 (Source: “Magellan Midstream Increases Quarterly Cash Distribution to $1.005,” Magellan Midstream Partners, L.P., April 25, 2019.)

 Those growing distributions have paid off for investors.
 Since 2001, Magellan has delivered a total return, including dividends, of 1,750%.
 That crushed the 230% gain from the broader S&P 500 over the same period.

 Of course, you have no sure things when it comes to investing.
 A sharp spike in interest rates often triggers sell-offs in pipeline stocks.
 A sustained downturn in the oil patch could slow the pace of Magellan’s expansion.

-That said, the characteristics of the partnership’s pipeline business should allow it to generate outsized capital gains, and distributions, for many decades to come.
+That said, the characteristics of this partnership’s pipeline business should allow it to generate outsized capital gains and distributions for many decades to come.
 That’s the benefit of investing in ROCKs.